 The balloon is “powered” by ordinary cooking gas to heat the air in the envelope.

-To pilot a balloon, it is necessary to gain a pilots licence exactly as with other forms of aircraft.
-There is a set number of hours of instruction and the same theoretical exams to pass as any fixed wing pilot.
-Also like their fixed wing counterparts, balloon pilots keep logs books, carry out pre-flight checks and monitor the weather conditions for safe flying.
-In addition, the Balloon pilots have undergone extensive professional training and have international experience.
+To pilot a balloon, it is necessary to gain a pilot’s licence exactly as with other forms of aircraft.
+There are a set number of hours of instruction and the same theoretical exams to pass as any fixed wing pilot.
+Also, like their fixed wing counterparts, balloon pilots keep log books, carry out pre-flight checks and monitor the weather conditions for safe flying.
+In addition, the balloon pilots have undergone extensive professional training and have international experience.

 Africa FlashMc Tours and Travel is a member of Kenya Association of Tour Operators (KATO), membership code: No.AS/687.
 KATO is one of the key tourism trade associations in Kenya, representing the interests of over 400 of the most experienced professional tour operators in Kenya.
 As a member, our services have been checked and are bound by the Code of Conduct to provide the highest possible quality of service to their clients.
 The scheme is insured to guarantee your holiday safari in the unlikely event that a bonded KATO member ceases operating.